 Dual language schools are unique because all children in the school learn in two languages.
 Frost Elementary and Whitman Elementary began offering dual language programming during the 2014-2015 school year by providing opportunities for all kindergarten students to study two languages during the school day.
 In 2015-2016 dual language instruction was added for first grade.
-One grade level will be added each year.
+One grade level was added each year and both schools offered dual language at all grade levels in the 2019-2020 school year.

-- Spanish FLES (Foreign Language in the Elementary School) for students in general education classrooms
+- Language Enrichment Lessons for students in general education classrooms

-- Optional Enrollment in Dual Language Classroom for Kindergarten and 1st Grade
+- Optional Enrollment in Dual Language Classroom for all grades

 - Students study literacy and core content in both English and Spanish everyday